 If you have a physical store, it makes sense to have a segment with customers who live close to the store(s) or who have shopped here before.

-In this segment, make sure you tie your SMS campaign to the local store.
+In this segment, make sure you tie your mobile campaign to the local store.
 You can do this by inviting people to physical events, offering free in-store pickup, or publicising special offers that are only available in the physical store.

 See how this strategy can be used effectively in our case about the Message retail chain.